 Scholarly Commons Citation

 Solum, Lawrence B., "Communicative Content and Legal Content" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1339.
+1339.